arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 - **Debug interface**: The carrier features an onboard 10x pin 1.27mm JTAG connector.

-- **PWM fan connector**: The board has onboard PWM fan connector (x1) compatible with 5 V fan with PWM input for speed regulation.
+- **PWM fan connector**: The board has an onboard PWM fan connector (x1) compatible with a 5 V fan with a PWM signal for speed regulation.

 - **DIP switch**: The carrier features a DIP switch with two positions, allowing for different profiles depending on the paired Portenta board.
 This DIP switch includes both the ETH CENTER TAP and BTSEL switches.